 Who we are

 We are your expert property managers.
 We can relieve you of your administrative duties so that you can truly have a passive investment.
 Read more about who we are here.

 Why Real Estate

 Owning real estate opens up many opportunities to earn money year after year, even while sleeping.
 Beyond possibilities of steady cash flow (rent minus debt service and operating expenses), tax benefits, a high possibility of appreciation, and equity build up over time.
 While you wait for your money to accumulate, you need to handle one thing, property management.

-Property management is simple when you have a good tenant who pays on time and keeps your property clean and well maintained.
+Property management is simple when you have good tenants who pay on time and keeps your property clean and well maintained.
 The problem occurs when something goes wrong.
 When it does, it ruins your day-to-day life and destroys the positive feelings you associated with your passive income machine.

-A friend of mine had purchased a property at his last job that was about five hours driving distance away.
+A client of ours had rented out his property at his last job location that was about five hours driving distance away from his current location.
 Initially, his tenant paid the rent on time, making it easy to enjoy rental property ownership.
-Then some plumbing began to be an issue.
-The tenants would not help with the coordination.
+Then some plumbing issues began.
+The tenants would not help with the coordination and would not pay rent.
 He had to drive up there and remain several days to call the professionals and sort out the issues.
 He had to miss several days of work without much notice to his employer and had to toil away from his family to handle the problem.